Musculoskeletal, Skin, and Connective Tissue—Anatomy [Archive]

 Craig Canby, PhD

-Dr. Craig Canby is a Professor of Anatomy and the Associate Dean for Academic Curriculum and Medical Programs at the College of Osteopathic Medicine at Des Moines University, Iowa, USA.
+Until his retirement, Dr. Craig Canby has been the Associate Dean for Academic Curriculum and Medical Programs as well as a Professor of Anatomy at the College of Osteopathic Medicine at Des Moines University, Iowa, USA.

 Within Lecturio, Dr. Canby teaches courses on Anatomy.